1964 split in the Communist Party of India: From armed struggle to parliamentary politics

 The following year the political line was reversed once again.
 The CPSU instructed CPI to cancel the Telangana struggle.
 Notably the CPSU had begun to see Nehru as increasingly independent from the US.
-The party gathered for a convention in Calcutta which changed the party line to opt for peaceful methods of struggle, rejecting the legacy of Ranadive (who had sought to imitate the Russian revolution) and Rao (who had sought to imitate the Chinese revolution).
+The party gathered for a convention in Calcutta which changed the party line to opt for peaceful methods of struggle, rejecting the legacy of Ranadive (who had sought to imitate the Russian revolution) and Rao (who had sought to imitate the Chinese Communist Revolution).
 The convention adopted a new party program, which identified India as 'dependent and semi-colonial country' The 1951 program characterized the Nehru government as a "[g]overnment of landlords and princes and the reactionary big bourgeoisie collaborating with the British imperialists" It outlined that the national bourgeoisie was not part of the governing bloc.
 The 1951 program temporarily settled the factional conflict inside the party.
-Subsequently, after the 1951 Calcutta convention CPI began preparations for participating in 1952 elections.
+Subsequently, after the 1951 Calcutta convention CPI began preparations for participating in 1951–52 Indian general election.
 The 1951 convention restructured the Central Committee of the party, reducing its membership from 31 (as elected at the 2nd Party Congress) to 21.
 A new general secretary was named.
 Ajoy Ghosh was a compromise candidate who was accepted by all factions in the party.
 But in the years to come Ghosh would frequently be absent on medical leave, and factional rivalries would re-emerge.

 CPI was heavily factionalized during the years of 1947–1953.
 The top leadership housed plenty of internal antagonisms; there differences on ideological, strategic and tactical issues but also personal rivalries.
 During Joshi's period as general secretary, the group around Ranadive organized opposition towards him.
 When Ranadive held the general secretaryship, Joshi and C. Rajeshwara Rao undermined Ranadive's leadership.
 During 1949-1950 rumours were actively circulated in the party, accusing Dange of being a government agent.
 Rao, in turn, was undermined by the Ranadive faction during 1950–1953.

 Consolidation of the party: 1953-1959

 Third Party Congress: Madurai

 The 3rd Party Congress was held in Madurai between 27 December 1953 and 3 January 1954.
 293 delegates participated.
 At the Madurai Party Congress CPI resolved to continue the path of legal struggles.
 However, in theory the party still maintained the notion of armed struggle as an option.
-And whilst the Madurai Party Congress CPI had officially rejected 'Maoist' strategy for revolution in India, a move directly related to Soviet pressure on the party, parts of the party remained inspired by the line of the Communist Party of China.
+And whilst the Madurai Party Congress CPI had officially rejected 'Maoist' strategy for revolution in India, a move directly related to Soviet pressure on the party, parts of the party remained inspired by the line of the CCP.